Help Desk Software For Schools: Why You Need it And How to Choose One

 “The free tools were too limited (in capabilities), and the low-cost tools were too complicated or didn’t provide sufficient integrations to achieve what we needed.
 Plus, many of these Ticket Management systems weren’t thought to be intuitive and easy enough for people, including end-users, to use,” explained Christopher Hoth, the Information Systems Manager.

-So, our advice is to pick a help desk vendor offering a free trial – like InvGate Service Desk, ahem.
+So, our advice is to pick a help desk vendor offering a free trial – like InvGate Service Management, ahem.
 This way, you can test the tool without compromising a payment and see if it adapts to your organization and the value it provides.

 5 things to consider before purchasing a K12 help desk